Blog

 New windows have high appeal but often long payback periods, especially if you have storm windows and can add targeted air sealing around frames.
 Many utility and insulation experts point to insulation and air sealing as the more cost effective early steps for most existing homes.

 Keep windows in the plan for comfort, noise, and aesthetics, but do not let them crowd out higher impact shell work.
+The windows upgrade hub lays out when replacement is worth it and which cheaper fixes, like storm windows and air sealing around frames, usually win on payback.

 Oversizing new HVAC